 Choosing an enterprise-level integration platform should happen after two critical steps are performed.
 A formal assessment of hardware and software platforms (including desktops, laptops, mobile devices, and cloud-based software) can determine the ideal integration medium.
 If an enterprise depends on service-oriented architecture (SOA), Software as a Service (SaaS), and/or software APIs, a cloud-based integration system would be an ideal choice to ensure greater efficiency and data sharing across multiple software packages.

 Crafting a thorough software integration strategy is also critical for identifying the ideal integration platform.
-Identifying the key needs for integration as well as determining the appropriate stakeholders, any enterprise-level integration strategy would identify key gaps and requirements before selecting and implementing an appropriate platform.
+It is also important to determine the appropriate stakeholders.
+Any enterprise-level integration strategy identifies key gaps and requirements before selecting and implementing an appropriate platform.
 Having a formal strategy allows any enterprise-level organization to move in a progressive, deliberate manner that allows for smoother transitions and more thorough adoption.

 Best Practices: Qualities For The “Right” Integration Tool